okeeffed/cheat-sheets/GraphQL/GraphQL.md

 We can use a `GraphQLList` to return a list of different entities.

+The circular reference order of operations issue requires a little work around.

 ```javascript
 const CompanyType = new GraphQLObjectType({
 	name: 'Company',